Yes I Can!

 June 7, 2014

 Some museums take hours to enjoy.
 Some take five minutes.
 The Beer Can Museum, located along the upper walls of the Highland Package Store in the Town Plot section of Waterbury would be the latter.
-Before I delve into my wholly unexciting experience at this museum, I must apologize for not having any background info on the place.
+Before I delve into my amazing experience at this museum, I must apologize for not having any background info on the place.

 I totally forget where I learned about this one, but it was probably in late 2013 and it was online.
 I have a link saved, but it’s a dead link and I can’t seem to find anything else about it online.
 And that stinks, because I was pretty much relying on the info contained in that now-dead link to give us all some background information on this place.

 You’d think I’d chat up the proprietors and talk about the genesis of the collection and why and when they decided to call it a museum.
-You’d think that I, as beer aficionado would be fascinated with the collection and have all sorts of interesting and probing questions about the museum.
+You’d think that I, as beer drinker would be fascinated with the collection and have all sorts of interesting and probing questions about the museum.

 You’d think wrong.